Southern Indiana visits Nenadic and Lindenwood - WTOP News

 Saint Charles, Missouri; Saturday, 4:30 p.m.
 EST

-BOTTOM LINE: Lindenwood faces Southern Indiana after Milos Nenadic scored 21 points in Lindenwood’s 77-64 win over the Morehead State Eagles.
+BOTTOM LINE: Lindenwood takes on Southern Indiana after Milos Nenadic scored 21 points in Lindenwood’s 77-64 victory over the Morehead State Eagles.

-The Lions have gone 6-0 at home.
-Lindenwood leads the OVC with 17.8 fast break points.
+The Lions are 6-0 in home games.
+Lindenwood averages 82.6 points while outscoring opponents by 11.7 points per game.

-The Screaming Eagles have gone 0-3 against OVC opponents.
-Southern Indiana is sixth in the OVC with 34.2 rebounds per game led by Tolu Samuels averaging 8.1.
+The Screaming Eagles are 0-3 against OVC opponents.
+Southern Indiana has a 2-6 record in games decided by 10 or more points.

-Lindenwood makes 47.5% of its shots from the field this season, which is 4.7 percentage points higher than Southern Indiana has allowed to its opponents (42.8%).
-Southern Indiana has shot at a 39.1% clip from the field this season, 1.5 percentage points fewer than the 40.6% shooting opponents of Lindenwood have averaged.
+Lindenwood scores 82.6 points, 7.4 more per game than the 75.2 Southern Indiana allows.
+Southern Indiana has shot at a 39.1% clip from the field this season, 1.5 percentage points less than the 40.6% shooting opponents of Lindenwood have averaged.

+The Lions and Screaming Eagles match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: Anias Futrell averages 2.2 made 3-pointers per game for the Lions, scoring 14.5 points while shooting 37.8% from beyond the arc.
-Jadis Jones is averaging 15.9 points and 7.6 rebounds over the past 10 games.
+TOP PERFORMERS: Jadis Jones is scoring 15.9 points per game with 7.6 rebounds and 2.9 assists for the Lions.
+Anias Futrell is averaging 15.8 points, 6.4 rebounds and 1.8 steals over the last 10 games.

-Ismail Habib is shooting 39.8% and averaging 16.8 points for the Screaming Eagles.
-Kaden Brown is averaging 2.0 made 3-pointers over the last 10 games.
+Ismail Habib is shooting 36.2% from beyond the arc with 2.9 made 3-pointers per game for the Screaming Eagles, while averaging 16.8 points and 3.1 assists.
+Cardell Bailey is shooting 42.6% and averaging 13.7 points over the last 10 games.

 LAST 10 GAMES: Lions: 7-3, averaging 83.2 points, 38.3 rebounds, 17.4 assists, 8.5 steals and 5.7 blocks per game while shooting 48.1% from the field.
 Their opponents have averaged 65.8 points per game.